Keeping business documents up-to-date is the basic aspect of maintaining accurate records. It helps understand the exact financial condition.

 - It notifies the client about the exact amount that the client needs to pay before the deadline.

-- Many business owners also use invoices as commercial documents to keep track of the sale of their companies and estimate their future revenues.
+- Invoices help keep track of the sales and estimate future revenues.

 What is the Receipt?